deanguye/Shopping_Application/README.md

-READ ME - Idea for shopping cart was from Murach Guitar example and more.
+READ ME

+This project was inspired by the Shopping Cart Application

 Steps to running this program:
 1) Prior Programs need to be ready: XAAMP, MYSQL